sirbrillig/wedding_of_awesome/source/where/index.html.md

 **Please be aware that there is no cell phone reception at our wedding location.**

 If you need to get in touch with us before the wedding (*“Help!
 We’re on our way, but we’re being chased by ogres!”*), you can call the house phone at Kingsley Mill.
 The number there is *(802) 352-4562*.
-There is Wi-Fi in the house, so we should be also be accessible via email.
+There is Wi-Fi in the house, so we should also be accessible via email.